Adapted for the Internet from:

 What meaning would a gravity wave traveling at c have in the context of instantaneous action?

-at a ‘finite’ speed, the wave model can never be instantaneous as required by the well.
-A wave is said to travel
+travel at a ‘finite’ speed, the wave model can never be instantaneous as required by the well.
+A wave is said

-the 150 million km from the Sun to the Earth in 8 minutes.
-If these ripples are traveling along the curved walls
+to travel the 150 million km from the Sun to the Earth in 8 minutes.
+If these ripples are traveling along the

-of the well, the distance has to be greater than if the same wave travels directly along an axis connecting the
+curved walls of the well, the distance has to be greater than if the same wave travels directly along an axis

-centers of the Sun and Earth.
-Hence, relativists have to decide whether their gravitational waves travel
+connecting the centers of the Sun and Earth.
+Hence, relativists have to decide whether their gravitational

 Fig. 1 The three irreconcilable relativistic physical interpretations of gravity